ujam EDEN - EDM, House & Techno Drums

 Matt Tytel Vital

-Vital is offering professional-grade wavetable synthesis, unlimited voices, and a full modulation system for free.
+Vital gives you pro-level wavetable synthesis, unlimited voices, and a full-on modulation system and all for free.

 I realized that having visual feedback on every modulation connection makes it way easier to understand complex patches.
 The ability to modulate modulators creates layered movement that would take ages to program with traditional automation.